PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

 There are multiple algorithms to keep routers lookup tables up-to-date about their neighbors.
 Read more about the link-state routing protocol [here](https://en.wikipedia.org/wiki/Link-state_routing_protocol).
-In short, it updates each router lookup table about it's neighbors and then, using Dijkstra's algorithm, finds the shortest path in a graph.
+In short, it updates each router lookup table about its neighbors and then, using Dijkstra's algorithm, finds the shortest path in a graph.

 Distance-vector routing protocol [here](https://en.wikipedia.org/wiki/Distance-vector_routing_protocol) In short, it is based on the Bellman-Ford algorithm,